-- Improve your entrepreneurial skills - the University of Leeds Centre for Enterprise and Entrepreneurship Studies provides practical support, materials and guidance to all those who are interested in gaining new skills and improving their enterprise background.
-SPARK also support students who are thinking about starting their own business.
+- Improve your entrepreneurial skills – the University of Leeds Centre for Enterprise and Entrepreneurship Studies provides practical support, materials and guidance to those who are interested in gaining new skills and improving their enterprise background.
+SPARK support students who are thinking about starting their own business.

 - Other Business School opportunities – you can enhance your academic learning and work-related skills through participation in our Peer Assisted Study Scheme (PASS), by becoming a course representative or ambassador, undertaking a research summer project or joining a volunteering scheme.

-We work closely with employers and industry experts to ensure that our courses are relevant to the changing business world.
+We work closely with employers and industry experts to ensure that our courses are relevant to the evolving business world.
 Employers regularly deliver presentations and workshops and many of our courses are professionally accredited - giving extra value to your degree.